sarajmr/codepath-simpletodo/README.md

 ## Project Analysis

-As part of your pre-work submission, please reflect on the app and answer the following questions below:
+As part of your pre-work submission, please find answers to the following questions below:

 **Question 1:** "What are your reactions to the Android app development platform so far?
 Compare and contrast Android's approach to layouts and user interfaces in past platforms you've used."